DeadKennedyx/UsualSuspect/README.md

 #### Device fingerprinting:
 To add device fingerprinting you will need to send device_info parameters in your login form. you can get device_info this way with javascript, usual_suspect will take care of the rest.

+This will save the device fingerprint as a sha256 digest `device_fingerprint: "c18ab96a22bece029c71a7229b48234786b3055880eeda6091942ef5cd136"` and if a new device logs with a different fingerprint it will save the `new_device` column as true.

 ```javascript
 var formId = 'your_login_form_id'; // Replace with your actual form ID
 var form = document.getElementById(formId);